segni-tafesse/ethio_agri_smart/lib/data/Ethiopian_rose_wood.md

 3. Clear Visibility: Without leaves or foliage, the tree's structure is more visible during the dormant season.
 This allows for better assessment of the tree's shape, health, and identification of branches that need to be pruned.

 # Crop Distance
+The spacing between Ethiopian rosewood (Dalbergia melanoxylon) trees can significantly influence their growth and production.
+While specific recommendations may vary based on factors such as soil fertility, climate, and management practices, a general guideline for spacing Ethiopian rosewood trees is as follows:

+1. For Timber Production: If the primary goal is timber production, a wider spacing is typically recommended to allow the trees to develop larger crowns and trunks.
+Spacing between trees can range from 10 to 15 meters (33 to 49 feet) or more, depending on the desired end use and site conditions.
+This wider spacing allows for better light penetration, airflow, and overall tree health.

+2. For Agroforestry or Multiple Use Systems: In agroforestry systems or when Ethiopian rosewood is planted alongside other crops, a narrower spacing may be used.
+Spacing between trees can range from 5 to 10 meters (16 to 33 feet).
+This closer spacing promotes competition between trees, which can result in taller, straighter trunks and potentially higher wood production per unit area.